-Jin Hyung earned his B.A. in Education (with Summa Cum Laude) and M.A. in Special Education from Seoul National University in South Korea.
-Before beginning his doctoral studies in 2022, he worked as a research assistant at the Special Education Research Institute at Seoul National University and as an instructor for an individualized reading program (Tiers 2/3) for students at risk for learning disabilities.
+Jin Hyung earned his B.A. in Education (with summa cum laude) and M.A. in Special Education from Seoul National University in South Korea.
+He will complete his pre-doctoral psychology internship at the University of California, Santa Barbara through the Santa Barbara Psychology Internship Consortium (SB-PIC) in the 2026–27 academic year.
+Before beginning his doctoral studies in 2022, he worked as a research assistant at the Special Education Research Institute at Seoul National University and as an instructor for an individualized reading program (Tiers 2 and 3) for students at risk for learning disabilities.
 As a recipient of the Overseas PhD Scholarship, Jin Hyung’s five years of doctoral study are supported by the Korea Foundation for Advanced Studies (KFAS).
-Currently, he is working on his dissertation titled “Teachers Learning Equity: The Foundations and Roles of Teachers’ Transformative Social and Emotional Learning (TSEL) Competencies,” which is funded by the Greater Good Science Center at UC Berkeley.
-He is also selected as a National Early Childhood Policy Research Fellow from the Institute of Human Development at UC Berkeley, conducting research on child policies that support young children with sickle cell disease.
+Currently, he is working on his dissertation titled “Advancing the Conceptualization and Application of Transformative Social and Emotional Learning (TSEL): A Focus on Teachers as Implementers and Learners,” which is funded by the National Association of School Psychologists (NASP), the Greater Good Science Center (GGSC), the Center for Race and Gender (CRG), and the Berkeley School of Education.
+He is currently serving as a member of the American Psychological Association (APA) Division 16 (School Psychology) Committee on Ethnic Minority Affairs.

 Specializations and Interests